drussoperio/CoeusTestWriter/README.md

 - **Design a test** — generate randomized, versioned tests with answer-distribution balancing, difficulty ratios, and per-category quotas.
 - **Convert a file** — upload any supported format (JSON, CSV, GIFT TXT, plain TXT) and export to any other format.
 - **Merge JSONs** — combine multiple JSON question banks into one file.
+- **Send between tabs** — push a bank directly from one tab to another (e.g. Manage a Bank → Design a Test) without exporting and re-uploading a file.
 - **Local-only storage** — question banks and preferences persist via browser `localStorage`; nothing leaves the browser.

 ## Installation